U.S. stocks traded higher toward the end of trading, with the Dow Jones gaining more than 100 points on Wednesday.

 Leading and Lagging Sectors

-In trading on Wednesday, health care shares fell 0.5%.
+In trading on Wednesday, energy shares fell by 2%.

 Equities Trading UP